Neutra Office Building: Listing of the building for sale in 2006

 After 56 years of being owned by the Neutra family, the building was listed for sale in November 2006 at an asking price of $3,500,000.
 The sale was conditioned on the buyer accepting a protective conservation easement, which Dion Neutra considered essential to prevent his father's work from disappearing.
 He told the National Trust for Historic Preservation: "I'm hoping to find a suitable steward while I'm alive that would take care of the building into the foreseeable future."
 The marketing brochure compared the building to works of art by Gustav Klimt and Jackson Pollock and went so far as to say: "The purchase of this icon would be equivalent to acquiring the last remaining Leonardo da Vinci masterpiece."
 One critic wrote of Dion's "delusional price comparison of his father's office building to the paintings of Klimt & Pollack."
-As of July 2008, after 20 months on the market, the Neutra web site continued to list the building for sale.